-After stints in Cheney in the late 1990's and early 2000's, Michael King returns to Eastern Washington University as Associate Head Coach of EWU's volleyball program, head coach Wade Benson announced Tuesday, Feb.
-11, 2014.
+After stints in Cheney in the late 1990's and early 2000's, Michael King enters his second consecutive season as associate head coach with the Eastern Washington University women's volleyball program in 2015.

 "Mike brings a wealth of experience in both on-court coaching and recruiting," Benson said.
 "He will be a tremendous addition to Eastern Volleyball."

 "I would like to thank Wade Benson and Eastern Washington University for this great opportunity," said King.
 "I'm excited to return to a great program.
 Being part of a university and a program that I believe in from the ground up, working in a city I have a passion for and in a role of helping develop student-athletes is a tremendous opportunity.
 The EWU program has been built on great expectations and I look forward to seeing what new goals we can reach moving forward."

 King served as an assistant coach at Eastern during the 1998, 1999 and 2002 seasons.
 The Eagles went a combined 77-16 in those seasons, winning a Big Sky title in 2002 and advancing to the NCAA Tournament in 1998 and 1999.